 Colour Me Happy!

-In a world which can sometimes feel a wee bit bleak, we all need little reminders of colour and joy - we'll take the work of Ilfracombe artist Emma Gibbons, thanks!
+In a world which can sometimes feel a wee bit bleak, we'll take the joyful work of Ilfracombe artist Emma Gibbons, thanks!

 Shall I let you in on a little secret?
 Don’t tell her I told you, but Muddy Devon’s very own Commercial Director Emma Gibbons is a T-A-L-E-N-T. She doesn’t tend to shout enough about it, in my opinion, but that’s where I come in.
 Juggling being mum to a gorgeous girl (and dog, Ronson), wife to a musician and, of course, Muddy, Emma also happens to produce some of the happiest artwork around – seriously, look at her Instagram and then feel those endorphins flow!